swaldman/nnnock/README.md

 #### nnnock #####

-An naive, unoptimized, very literal implementation of the [Urbit project](http://www.urbit.org)'s Nock VM in Scala.
+A naive, unoptimized, very literal implementation of the [Urbit project](http://www.urbit.org)'s Nock VM in Scala.

 Because, why not?